abudawud/generasi-rabbani-hugo/README.md

 # generasi-rabbani-hugo
-Static site generator for generasi rabbani
+Static site generator for generasi rabbani build with hugo